JMcKiern/vim-venter/README.md

-# venter.vim
+# vim-venter

-Vim plugin to vertically center the current window(s)
+vim-venter is a vim plugin that vertically centers the current window(s)

 ![](demo.gif)